DeligenceTechnologies/Shawns-Scouting-Flutter-UI-Business-Listing-Directory-Review-App/README.md

 For more information visit: https://pub.dev/packages/flutter_rating_bar

-**Flutter Map -
+**Flutter Map -**

 In this template we have used Flutter map box package which is available in flutter packages. name:flutter_map version used: flutter_map: ^0.8.2
 Flutter map  is a flutter plugin to find available maps installed on a device and launch them with a marker for specified location.
 Flutter map is using Leaflet mapbox  for  app.

-Map box provide a map and  marker, you can change center location and marker location of companies by new lat and long.
+Mapbox provide a map and  marker, you can change center location and marker location of companies by new lat and long.
 In the shawn’s Scouting app  we can also  get current location of the user and give direction for company loction.

 For more information visit: https://pub.dev/packages/flutter_map

 For full documentation regarding flutter packages visit : https://flutter.dev/docs/development/packages-and-plugins/using-packages

-**Folder Structure-
+**Folder Structure-**

 There are 3 Folders -
 All Code - which contains all the code